hyperledger/fabric/docs/source/blockchain.rst

 Where can I learn more?
 -----------------------

-* `Identity <identity/identity.html>`_ (conceptual documentation)
+* `Identity <identity/identity.html>`_

 A conceptual doc that will take you through the critical role identities play in a Fabric network (using an established PKI structure and x.509 certificates).

-* `Membership <membership/membership.html>`_ (conceptual documentation)
+* `Membership <membership/membership.html>`_

 Talks through the role of a Membership Service Provider (MSP), which converts identities into roles in a Fabric network.

-* `Peers <peers/peers.html>`_ (conceptual documentation)
+* `Blockchain network <network/network.html>`_

-Peers --- owned by organizations --- host the ledger and smart contracts and make up the physical structure of a Fabric network.
+After a group of organizations agree to form a blockchain network, this concept doc talks about how the network is formed and the components of a Fabric network.

-* :doc:`build_network` (tutorial)
+* :doc:`getting_started`

-Learn how to download Fabric binaries and bootstrap your own sample network with a sample script.
-Then tear down the network and learn how it was constructed one step at a time.
+When are ready to experiment with Fabric, use the getting started guide to download the Fabric Docker images and clone the Fabric Samples repository.
+You can then use the `Fabric test network <test_network.html>`_ to deploy a simple network on your local machine.

-* :doc:`write_first_app` (tutorial)
+* doc:`developapps/developing_applications`

-Deploys a very simple network --- even simpler than Build Your First Network --- to use with a simple smart contract and application.
+Explore how applications and smart contracts work together to manage assets and solve business problems using an example blockchain use case in which organizations trade commercial paper.

 * :doc:`txflow`